Superdeterminism Without Conspiracy: Introduction

-It would seem that developing superdetermistic models is a hopeless cause.
-However, the purpose of this paper is to rebuff all these criticisms and indeed suggest that violating (\ref{statind}) is in fact the \emph{only} sensible way to understand the experimental violation of Bell inequalities.
+It would seem that developing superdetermistic models of quantum physics is a hopeless cause.
+However, the purpose of this paper is to attempt to show that superdeterminism has been badly misunderstood, to rebuff these criticisms and indeed suggest that violating (\ref{statind}) is perhaps the \emph{only} sensible way to understand the experimental violation of Bell inequalities.
 Importantly, we show that whilst conspiracy would imply a violation of (\ref{statind}), the converse is not true.
-In Section \ref{consp}, we define the difference between a conspiratorial and a non-conspiratorial violation of (\ref{statind}) in terms of the concept of interventions, used in causal inference modelling \cite{Pearl}.
-Motivated by this, and the unshieldable chaotic effects of gravity as described in Section \ref{andromeda}, two related non-conspiratorial superdeterministic models are described in Section \ref{superdeterministic}, one based on the invariant set postulate \cite{Palmer:2009a} one based on a discretisation of complex Hilbert Space \cite{Palmer:2020}.
-The two are in fact related (and are therefore aspects of the same model) through the homeomorphism between fractals and the $p$-adic integers.
+In Section \ref{consp}, we define what we mean by a non-conspiratorial violation of (\ref{statind}) and how it differs from these more traditional conspiratorial violations.
+Motivated by this, and the unshieldable effects of gravity as described in Section \ref{andromeda}, a non-conspiratorial superdeterministic model is described in Section \ref{superdeterministic}, based on a specific discretisation of complex Hilbert Space \cite{Palmer:2020}.
+Using the homeomorphism between $p$-adic integers and fractal geometry, the model is linked to the invariant set postulate \cite{Palmer:2009a} - the universe is evolving precisely on some special dynamically invariant subset of state space.
 In Section \ref{belltheorem} it is shown how this model violates (\ref{statind}) non-conspiratorially, and indeed violates (\ref{be}) in exactly the same way as does quantum mechanics.
 In Section \ref{lc} we show that the superdeterministic model is locally causal.
-Addressing Aaronson's challenge in Section \ref{aaronson}, we show how quantum mechanics can be considered the singular continuum limit of the discretised superdeterministic model.
-Fine tuning and free will are discussed in Section \ref{other}.
+In Section \ref{other} we discuss common objections to superdeterminism including fine tuning, free will and the so-called drug-trial analogy.
+Addressing Aaronson's challenge in Section \ref{aaronson}, we show how the state space of quantum mechanics can be considered the singular continuum limit of the discretised Hilbert space of the superdeterministic model.
 A possible experimental test of the supderdeterministic model is discussed in Section \ref{experiment}.